Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 ]
 ```

-The previous "manual library integration when using `use_frameworks!`" workaround documented in the legacy README is no longer needed — SPM handles framework-style linkage natively.
+The previous "manual library integration when using `use_frameworks!`" workaround documented in the previous README is no longer needed — SPM handles framework-style linkage natively.

 ## 2. Move the app key to `Info.plist`